DarkMio/RedditRover/docs/pages/core.rst

 Code Overview
 =============

 This documents the all important aspects of the framework.
 Some objects are hidden, for example ``_SingleLoggingFilter``, since they're part of the base logging system.

-``PluginBase``
+:mod:`PluginBase`
 ------------

 .. automodule:: core.baseclass